African Library and Information Associations and Institutions: Membership

 AfLIA is an Association largely characterized by institutional membership.
 Membership is open to any organization, in Africa and the diaspora, with interest in the African library and information sector.
 Presently, members include; National Library Associations, National Libraries, Academic Libraries, Public Libraries, Community Libraries, Special Libraries, School Libraries, National Library Consortia, Information and Documentation Centres, Library and Information Education/Training Institutions, Library and Information-related Businesses, Friends of AfLIA/Libraries, Libraries and library Institutions in the Diaspora as well as Institutions/Organisations related to libraries and information services.

 Presently, the Association has 141 member institutions and associations spanning across all the five regions of Africa and covering 32 out of the 54 African countries.
 There is also evidence of diaspora and international member institutions however, that category of members constitutes less than 2% of total membership.

 On the other hand, AfLIA is also a member of the International Federation of Library Associations and Institutions (IFLA), another international body representing the interests of people who rely on libraries and information professionals.

 Governance

 AfLIA is managed under the general guidelines of the Constitution and the Bye-Laws.
 The Association is governed and managed by an elected Governing Council, consisting of a President, Vice-President, Treasurer, Immediate Past-President, regional representatives and chairpersons of existing Sections, and a Secretariat headed by an Executive Director.
 The Annual General Meeting is the highest governance and decision making level of the Association.
+Members of the Governing Council have a tenure of two years and the outdooring new Governing Council often coincides with the biennial AfLIA Conference and African Library Summits.

-The current president of the African Library and Information Associations and Institutions is Mr. Mandla Ntombela.
-Mr. Mandla took over from Dr. John Tsebe as President of AfLIA in July 2019.
-Dr. Tsebe served as the first elected President of the Association, from 2015 to 2019 and is presently a member of the Governing Council as the immediate Past President of the Association.
+The current president of the African Library and Information Associations and Institutions is Sarah Negumbo (2025-2027).
+She took over from Prof. Rosemary Shafack who was elected into the position after Alim Garga.
+Mr. Garga took over from Mr. Mandla Ntombela as President of AfLIA in July 2021.
+Dr. John Tsebe served as the first elected President of the Association from 2015 to 2019 and served as a member of the Governing Council as the immediate Past President of the Association from 2019-2021.
 Since July 2015, Dr. Helena Asamoah-Hassan has been the Executive Director of AfLIA.